tjdev7/StockWizzard/README.md

 # StockWizzard

-Stock ticker data science app.
-Provides data on stock market for a one year period.
-App is currently still in development.
-With more updates coming soon
+Stock ticker data science app created using Python.
+Provides data on multiple companies inside the stock market for a one year period.

 ## Current app screenshots: